sanskrit/raw_etexts_english/blogs/manasataramgini/2008-07-19_disclaimers-and-all-that.md

 +++
-title = "Disclaimers and allxa0that"
+title = "Disclaimers and all that"

 +++
 I never knew I would end up writing something like this on my own pages.